 - Eager to launch a career in landscape architecture, my background in environmental science serves as a springboard to approaching design with ecological sensitivity.
 I aim to leverage hands-on field research experience and a proficiency in digital rendering tools to contribute to dynamic, sustainable landscape projects that align with contemporary environmental objectives.

-Average salary info by state in the US for Landscape Architect professionals
+Average salary info by state in the US for landscape architect professionals

 Local salary info for Landscape Architect.”
 Source: My Next Move, National Center for O*NET Development.
 Accessed 10/15/2024